Published Jul 15, 2022

 There are so many ways to decorate pots that it is nearly impossible to get bored in the studio.
 And if you ever do find yourself bored, just browse through the Ceramic Decorating Techniques section of this here website!

-Ceramic water etching is a pretty darn fun technique, but up until reading an old issue of Pottery Making Illustrated, I had only heard of doing it with stinky shellac or wax resist.
+Ceramic water etching is a pretty darn fun technique, but up until reading an issue of Pottery Making Illustrated in the archive, I had only heard of doing it with stinky shellac or wax resist.
 In today’s post, Deanna Ranlett tells us about Amy Roberson’s technique of using ModPodge® as a resist for water etching.
-It’s such a great alternative to shellac because there are no toxic fumes, plus it doesn’t ruin brushes like wax resist! - Jennifer Poellot Harnetty, editor.
+It’s such a great alternative to shellac because there are no toxic fumes, plus it doesn’t ruin brushes like wax resist! - Jennifer Poellot Harnetty, editor

 P.S.
 See how Amy Roberson makes and attaches all of the parts for her watering can in the May/June 2016 issue of Pottery Making Illustrated.